smucclaw/vue-pure-pdpa/bin/https.md

 ## Initial state.
-In initial state both gunicorn and vue expose https on both loopback(127.0.0.1)  and network(172.x.x.x) interfaces and manage their own https config.
+In the initial state, both Gunicorn and Vue expose HTTPS on both the loopback (127.0.0.1) and network (172.x.x.x) interfaces and manage their own HTTPS configuration.

 ```mermaid
 flowchart RL